 - Infection Control Guidelines for Personal Appearance Services 2004 (288KB PDF)

-Contact Council's Environmental Health Section for further information:
+Contact Council's Environmental Health Unit for further information:

 Fax: (07) 4975 8500